-Horace Mann School's annual Homecoming, on Saturday, October 12, 2019, is expected to draw over 5,000 members of the HM community to the school's Bronx campus for athletic games, activities, and a barbecue for the students, families, HM friends, and alumni attending the festivities.
-Later, on Saturday night, over 400 HM alumni will attend class reunions in Manhattan.
-Themed "Back to the Bronx" the day will bring participants to HM's Alumni Field, Friedman Hall, the Jeffrey H. Loria Family Aquatic Center, and Four Acres to cheer on Lions teams in competitions scheduled throughout the day.
-Click to read more.
+Horace Mann School's annual Homecoming, on Saturday, October 12, 2019, drew over 5,000 members of the HM community to the school's Bronx campus for athletic games, activities, a barbecue and family fun fair for the students, families, HM friends, and alumni attending the festivities.
+Later that Saturday night, over 400 HM alumni attended class reunions in Manhattan.

 Horace Mann School alum Chibuzo (Chichi) Ikwuazom, a former HM varsity volleyball team star who now plays at Columbia University, was named National Player of the Week for the week of September 24, 2019, by Sports Import/American Volleyball Coaches Association (AVCA).
 The honor marked the first time in the history of Columbia University's volleyball program that a player was recognized nationally.